 There is a considerable amount of enthusiasm for learning but not for listening or paying any attention to teachers?

 Still, by the time we get to Robert Blake Science College, the inspector is ending sentences with prepositions:

 “the quality of teaching has not been consistently high enough to enable all pupils to reach the standards they are capable of”.

 Presumably, somewhere out there is a device that knows what pupils are “capable of”.

-At this point I lost the will to live.
-The point is, and I hope I’ve demonstrated it here, is that often OFSTED reports are meaningless, particularly when you consider the limited amount of time and number of observations used to make those judgements.
+At this point, I lost the will to live.
+The point is, and I hope I’ve demonstrated it here, is that often OFSTED reports are meaningless particularly when you consider the limited amount of time and number of observations used to make those judgments.

 It’s quite possible that the school has such a poor reputation that it cannot recruit and retain good staff.
 Is there much point in trotting out meaningless fallacies such as “there was no independent thinking” or “not enough group work” when a school is struggling to recruit staff.

-We all know this and yet we still read a report that is little more than conceptual fallacies strung together as though it makes sense.
-It doesn’t.
-We all know that a sixth form cannot be judged to have good teaching simply because the teachers use multimedia clips observed in what cannot have been more than one or two sessions.
-Of course, that is not to say that in some way OFSTED judgements don’t reflect some kind of reality, rather the reports themselves are, well quite frankly inadequate.
-So OFSTED is correct to proscribe certain phrases that are meaningless, the problem is that OFSTED reports comprise of little else.
+We all know this and yet we still read a report that is little more than conceptual fallacies strung together as though it makes sense; it doesn’t.
+We all know that a sixth form cannot be judged to have good teaching simply because the teachers use multimedia clips.
+Of course, that is not to say that in some way OFSTED judgments don’t reflect some kind of reality, rather the reports themselves are inadequate.